 By Helena Jordheim | February 21, 2020 Known as Shakyamuni Buddha or Siddhārtha Gautama, the Buddha lived during the 400s BCE, and in that lifetime reached enlightenment, or nirvana.
 But even before the Buddha attained this title, he lived hundreds of previous lives which were recorded as part of the Buddhist texts.
 In the Buddhist … Continue reading Buddhism and Gender: From Mythology to the Present

-By Palden Lhamo Africa’s relationship with the international community in terms of the dynamics of dependency and aid is not subject to frequent media attention.
+By Palden Lhamo | February 21, 2020 Africa’s relationship with the international community in terms of the dynamics of dependency and aid is not subject to frequent media attention.
 However, it is imperative that it should be highlighted upon.
 In this essay, the two referenced Economist articles discuss the growing surge of interest in diplomatic … Continue reading China’s Investment in Africa: Genuine Aid or Concealed Imperialism?

-By Anushka Joshi The Israeli T.V. show Srugim was originally titled “Sex and the Holy City” but the American show it is more often compared to is “Friends.”
+By Anushka Joshi | February 21, 2020 The Israeli T.V. show Srugim was originally titled “Sex and the Holy City” but the American show it is more often compared to is “Friends.”
 Tracing the lives of a group of Orthodox friends who live in Jerusalem, Srugim is much more than that, and has become a … Continue reading Srugim: The Israeli F.R.I.E.N.D.S or Something More?

 By Bee Kinstle | February 21, 2020 The Minimum Wage Debate and the Failures of Neoclassical Economic Theory Neoclassical economic theory can be found in most Economics 101 courses at nearly every higher education institution worldwide.
 The study of exclusively neoclassical economic theory can, and does, lead students into a circular style of thinking where … Continue reading The Political Consequences of Neoclassical Economic Theory: A Close Look at the Minimum Wage

-By Anushka Joshi Scott and Zelda once spent an hour In the revolving door of a hotel- Just another jazz age prank.
+By Anuskha Joshi | May 2, 2019 Scott and Zelda once spent an hour In the revolving door of a hotel- Just another jazz age prank.
 Like jumping into the fountain at Union Square.
 Later the accusations The sanatoriums The burning to death And the death by drowning In endless glasses That reflected too well.
 For now the mouth of misery Was still muzzled.
 Can you imagine them Turning and turning … Continue reading The Marriage